 - A gist or summary of information – this applies where a redacted version does not meet the need for withholding the information.

 If any part of the information considered for disclosure has been provided by another agency, the prison must, in writing, inform them of the possibility of disclosure.
 The prison is not seeking permission to share the information; instead, it is asking the agency whether there are any barriers to or concerns about disclosing (any part of) the information to the prisoner.
 Reasonable attempts should be made to contact the agency and it should be provided with a deadline for a response.

 The passport-style photograph provided at primary carer support stage should be used by visits staff to check the identity of the child attending the visit.
 Staff should be alert to possibility that an “approved” child could be substituted with another, possibly more vulnerable child.

-Where prisoners have been granted child contact, staff should observe:
+Where prisoners have been granted time with the child, staff should observe:

 - The child’s appearance, including the appropriateness of their dress;

 - The interaction between the child and the prisoner, including the child’s body language; and

 - Any change in behaviour of the child and/or interaction with the prisoner should the accompanying adult absent themselves from the visiting table.